|At a Glance|

 Organization & Format

-Publication history - overview of the work’s origin and publication chronology.
+Publication History presents an overview of the work’s origin and publication chronology.

-Plot - a synopsis of the main story and story arcs.
+Plot provides an in-depth synopsis of the main story progression and other story arcs.

-Themes - identification of central themes in the work and how they relate to characterization and style.
+Themes identify the central themes in the work and how they are expressed and how they relate to characterization and style.

-Impact - the work’s influence on the creators’ careers; the creation of new characters or new series; publishing houses; the history of graphic novels; and literature in general.
+Impact covers the work’s influence on the creators’ careers, publishing houses, the medium of graphic novels itself, and literature in general.

 Bibliography lists secondary print sources for further study and examination, annotated to assist readers in evaluating focus and usefulness.

 Appendixes & Other Special Features

 - Genderal Bibliography